 Termites or white ants in garden beds are a very real threat to your home.
-You should get a termite inspection annually if you have a garden.
+Before you know it, they move from your garden bed into your home.

-In this blog we will look at the risks of termites in your garden and how to protect yourself.
+In this blog, we look at the risks of termites in your garden and how to protect yourself.

 Termites and white ants – what is the difference?